ammar-homaida-statistics/easystatisticsacademy/modeling/diagnostics/residuals/index.md

 ---
 layout: default
 title: Residuals
-description: Learn what residuals are, why they are central to regression diagnostics, and how they help evaluate model performance.
+description: Learn what residuals are, why they are central to regression diagnostics, and how they help analysts evaluate model quality.
 permalink: /modeling/diagnostics/residuals/
 sidebar: false
 ---